 You are allowed to update basic information about your business like employee number and years of business.
 A complete profile is the best practice to keep information current.

-SmartBiz Loans helps small business owners secure funds to help their business strengthen and grow.
+SmartBiz helps small business owners secure funds to help their business strengthen and grow.
 Our blog has a wealth of information about credit scores, how to build yours, and the history you need to get the lowest cost funds available.
 Here are additional articles about business credit and personal credit.

 - Do’s And Don’ts For Your Business Credit Score - This infographic outlines best practices and how to avoid a negative impact on your score.